 I am also working hard to fight for Hawaii’s leadership role in the Indo-Pacific, specifically through close cooperation with and support for our East-West Center.
 Founded by Congress in 1960 and located at the University of Hawai’i-Manoa, the East-West Center is a national educational institution dedicated to fostering better relations between the United States and the countries and peoples of Asia and the Pacific Islands.
 The Center’s programs are widely known throughout the region and have a measurable, positive impact on our foreign relations.
-As a member of the House Appropriations Committee, I helped secure $16.7 million for the East-West Center for Fiscal Year 2020 and an increase to $19.7 million for Fiscal Year 2021.
+As a member of the House Appropriations Committee, I helped secure $19.7 million for the East-West Center for Fiscal Year 2021 and continue working to enact appropriations legislation that provides stable funding for Fiscal Year 2022.

 Through my assignment on the House Appropriations Committee, I have also fought for key funding priorities that align with our country’s interests and values.
 This includes increased funds for the Peace Corps; educational and cultural exchange programs; development assistance programs, including for global health, basic education and women’s empowerment; humanitarian and disaster assistance; contributions to international organizations, including the United Nations and peacekeeping; and environment programs to promote biodiversity and combat wildlife trafficking.
 I will continue to support funding for programs that advance our foreign policy goals of peace, prosperity and democracy abroad.